sunflower-hotgog/Sci-Cal-Python/README.md

 - Download the source code of the Scientific Calculator.
 - Open a terminal or command prompt.
 - Navigate to the directory where the source code is located.
+- Install tkinter by running this in the terminal: python -m tkinter and import tkinter.messagebox
 - Run the command: python sci_cal.py

 Usage: